 “The lack of a base facility with sufficient space to store, inspect, dry and maintain rescue equipment and to properly house team vehicles is a serious impediment in providing a safe and efficient rescue service.
 A dedicated rescue base is a pressing requirement, which impacts across a range of sectors including giving necessary assistance to visitors in Connemara and the national park and supporting an adequate wilderness emergency response generally.”

-Galway MRT has had many Team Leader’s over its 30+ years of operations.
-Here is the roll call of Team Leaders since the early 1980’s:
+Galway MRT has had many Team Leaders over its 40+ years of operations.
+Here is the roll call of Team Leaders since the early 1980s:

 - Peadar Dubhthaigh (1980-82)